Book Book Your Stay

 • Wildlife viewing is year-round: hummingbirds and deer at the inn in summer, elk during fall rut, and migratory birds in September and October.

-Duck Creek Village is a small mountain community at 8,400 feet on the Markagunt Plateau in Dixie National Forest, roughly 30 miles east of Cedar City along Scenic Highway 14.
-It is one of the only places in Southern Utah where you can ride ATVs out your front door, walk to a fishing pond, explore lava tube caves, watch elk and deer from the porch, and still be an hour or less from three national park sites.
+Duck Creek Village is a small mountain community at 8,400 feet on the Markagunt Plateau in Dixie National Forest.
+It is one of the only places in Southern Utah where you can ride ATVs from the door, walk to a fishing pond, explore lava tube caves, watch elk and deer, and still be within an hour or so of major park day trips.

 ATV & Side-by-Side Riding